radical-cybertools/ExTASY/README.md

 1) Specify resource details

 * select the target resource (machine + working directory) from the bulk of resources present in the JSON config files.
-* define the working directory in the remote host (if required, otherwise leave it as '')
 * define the number of cores to be reserved for the totality of the experiment (aka pilot size)
 * define the time for which you want to reserve the cores